pikatchu/closedsource/book/0120-cadets.md

 Another pause.

-Marcus’ hands curled into fists.
+Marcus' hands curled into fists.

 "I am ready," he said firmly.

 Finch studied him for a long moment, his eyes narrowing slightly.
 Then he leaned back in his chair, hands still folded on the desk.
-"We’ll see,” he said coolly.
+"We'll see,” he said coolly.
 His voice dropped lower, almost a whisper, as he added, "War is coming.”

 ---